There are two updated plans for St. Anthony Park (District 12) that are in the process of being approved:

 In Saint Paul, most properties must have a certain amount of off-street parking.
 These “minimum parking requirements” have serious impacts on housing affordability, business flexibility, economic development and climate change.
 Updating these requirements was identified for study by the 2040 Comprehensive Plan and a 2018 Planning Commission resolution.
 Additionally, the City’s Climate Action and Resiliency Plan cites reducing off-street parking requirements and encouraging alternative modes of transportation as strategies to reduce greenhouse gases.

 The Ford Site is 135 acres of land along the Mississippi River and the former home of Ford Motor Companies' Twin Cities Assembly Plant.
 After closure, the City of Saint Paul and multiple partners spent a decade engaging with the community, studying environmental impacts, and approving a final plan for the site's redevelopment.
-Ryan Companies, as master developer of the site, will be charged with executing the City's plan of a new connected, livable, mixed-use neighborhood with clean technologies and high-quality design for energy, buildings, and infrastructure.
+Ryan Companies, as master developer of the site, is executing the City's plan of a new connected, livable, mixed-use neighborhood with clean technologies and high-quality design for energy, buildings, and infrastructure.
 It will be woven into the existing community; support walking, biking, and transit; and provide services, jobs, and activities that every generation can enjoy.